joinpursuit/AC_4_Web/units/fundamentals/lessons/git_and_github/git_exercises.md

 ### Third Set

 1. The `git log` command shows only the commit messages, which makes for a compact display but isn’t particularly detailed.
 Verify by running `git log -p` that the `-p` option shows the full diffs represented by each commit.
 2. Create a file `README.md`, add and commit it.
 3. Create a git repo.
+Connect y commit messages, which makes for a compact display but isn’t particularly detailed.
+Verify by running `git log -p` that the `-p` option shows the full diffs represented by each commit.
+2. Create a file `README.md`, add and commit it.
+3. Create a git repo.
 Connect your local repo to the remote one.
 4. Add the line `# hello there` at the top of `README.md`.